Lois Curtis: The Olmstead Decision

-Along with Elaine Wilson, Curtis was the lead plaintiff in the Supreme Court of the United States case of Olmstead v.
+Curtis, along with fellow patient Elaine Wilson, sued the state of Georgia, ultimately leading to the landmark Supreme Court decision Olmstead v.
 L.C.
 On June 22, 1999, the court held that the unjustified segregation of people with disabilities was an act of discrimination, as defined by the Americans with Disabilities Act.
 Justice Ruth Bader Ginsburg ruled that:"confinement in an institution severely diminishes the everyday life activities of individuals, including family relations, social contacts, work options, economic independence, educational advancement and cultural enrichment."The Supreme Court case followed a 1995 federal court case brought by the Atlanta Legal Aid Society who filed the case against Tommy Olmstead, the commissioner of human services for the State of Georgia, demanding that he transfer Curtis out of an institution and into community-based care.
 At the time, Curtis was aged 26 years.
 The court held in favor of the Atlanta Legal Aid Society, but the state of Georgia appealed to the Supreme Court.

 The Supreme Court case became known as the Olmstead Decision and it changed the way that services are provided to people with disabilities, away from providing care in institutions towards care in the community.